Open Shelf, the online magazine of the Ontario Library Association

 article in an electronic journal

-Sharron Smith’s and Maureen O’Connor’s book, Canadian Fiction: A Guide to Reading Interests, provides …
+Sharron Smith and Maureen O’Connor’s book, Canadian Fiction: A Guide to reading interests, provides …

-words one to nine, numerals 10 and up
+words one to nine, numerals ten and up

 spell out common fractions below 1

 March 23, 2010

 On the first reference, refer to an organization, a publication, etc., in full and provide the abbreviation in round brackets.
 For example, Ontario Library Association (OLA).
 All subsequent references can use the acronym.

 No serial comma (i.e., the comma after the second-last item in lists of three or more things) unless necessary to avoid confusion (e.g., my colleagues, John and Diane = two people, but my colleagues, John, and Diane = more than two people).

 Em dash with no spaces on either side (—).
 The em dash is used in pairs.
 It is considerably longer than a hyphen and used to create a decisive break in the structure of a sentence or to mark off information or ideas that are not essential to understanding a sentence (e.g., Thousands of children—like the one in this photograph—love ice cream).